SMatsushi/MegaMselect/README.md

 ## Script
 Python3 script with following options:
 - -c, --chkJp: check jackpot for ticket purchased, which is described in 4th parameter in cr_assoc in the source.
--  -j <NUM>: show jackpot combinations.
+-  -j <NUM>, --jpFind <NUM>: show jackpot combinations.
 If <NUM> is 1, the script continues until it find jackpot.
 If <NUM> is 2, end with finding 2nd prize.
 ** NOTE) ** Regardless -j 1, or -j 2.
 This script may crash at around 400 milillon candidates with out of memory for assoc list (maybe).

 ## Customization